 13. Astera Centerprise

 Astera’s on-premise, Windows-based Centerprise integration platform uses a drag-and-drop graphical interface to make the system accessible to all members of your organization.
 It’s designed to allow business users to work directly on data integration and management tasks, in theory cutting down the latency of analytics-based business decisions by taking the IT department ouf of the loop.
 Centerprise is an extensible platform that can work on both legacy and modern systems, and has a number of pre-built connectors for data tasks.
 It also works well with unstructured data, using the Astera ReportMiner system to extract relevant data from various document types.
-Pricing starts at $1,000/year/license for up to 9 licenses, while a 10-pack of annual licenses can be purchased for $6,000.
+Pricing is based on the number of licenses and users, subscription being perpetual or periodic, and a mix of other features.
+Quotes are based on requirements and use-cases.

 How to Choose the Right Data Integration Tool